Alfin19122004/ALFIN/README.md

 - **LinkedIn:** https://www.linkedin.com/in/alfin-b-ba979727a

 *Thank you for visiting!
-Feel free to connect — I'm open to internships & project collaborations.*
+Feel free to connect — I'm open to internships ,job, project collaborations.*